Why work in insurance?

 One important point to keep in mind is that the role you do at the start of your career does not have to define the rest of it.
 For example, people may start in a claims role but then move to underwriting, or loss adjusting, or a business analyst or support role.
 In effect, it is easy to have several careers in the insurance sector.

 Graduates from any degree discipline can work in the profession as you will learn the specialist skills on your graduate scheme and beyond.
 Companies are looking for people with the right set of skills, rather than a particular set of knowledge.
-That makes for a diverse and stimulating sector where historians, linguists and engineers can be team members.
+That makes for a diverse and stimulating sector where zoologists, linguists and engineers can be team members.

 Strong earnings potential